SpaghettiHub/maas/docs/usr/markdown/how-to-use-cloud-init-with-maas-step-by-step-examples-9122.md

-Cloud-init is a powerful part of the MAAS customisation suite.
-This article walks through specific usage of cloud-init scripts to customise and automate MAAS instances.
+Cloud-init is a powerful part of the MAAS customization suite.
+This article walks through specific usage of cloud-init scripts to customize and automate MAAS instances.
 Cloud-init helps you set up machines automatically; here are some common examples.

 ## What is cloud-init?